nyantec/narwhal/README.md

 In addition to that the Docker daemon creates a virtual bridge device on startup which is (more or less) a layer 2 (ethernet) switch.
 It adds the host side of your containers' virtual ethernet pair to that bridge.
-This allows all containers to talk to each other via layer 2 protocols (i.e. arp).
+This allows all containers to talk to each other via ethernet.
 Read [here](https://nyantec.com/en/2015/03/20/docker-networking-considered-harmful) why this is extremely dangerous.
 It completely undermines the carefully crafted container isolation based on networking namespaces.